fossas/fossa-cli/docs/references/strategies/languages/python/setuptools.md

 For the CLI to identify transitive dependencies from a requirements.txt file, certain conditions must be met.
-First, the specified packages must be installed using a command like `pip install -r requirements.txt`.
+First, the specified packages must be installed using a command like `python -m pip install -r requirements.txt`.
 The packages should be installed within a virtual environment, ensuring a clean and isolated environment.
 Subsequently, the CLI should be executed within the same virtual environment the packages were installed in.
-Finally, the environment should include both `python` and `pip`.
+Finally, the environment should include both `python` and `pip`, as the CLI parses the output from executing `python -m pip list` and `python -m pip show` to determine transitive dependencies.
 Importantly, the CLI only reports transitive dependencies for packages explicitly listed in the requirements.txt file and installed within the current environment.

 If neither python nor pip are installed the CLI will only to reporting only direct dependencies.